 Mixed Berry Ice Cream

-Showcasing summer’s fresh berries, this ice cream can be made using our vanilla ice cream starter or a scratch ice cream recipe (see related recipe at left).
+Showcasing summer’s fresh berries, this ice cream can be made using our vanilla ice cream starter or vanilla ice cream made from scratch.
 Prepare the ice cream base but do not freeze it, then proceed as directed below.

 - 1 batch vanilla ice cream, unfrozen (see note above)